Areczek00/Musical-notation-player/README.md

 The project is written for Open1768 development board.
 Project was written in Polish language and for a Polish customer.

 General description of the project is available in file 'Musical Notation Player — documentation and description.pdf'.
-A simple presentation of the musical pieces being played are in videos 'Presentation no 1.mp4' and 'Presentation no 2.mp4'.
+A simple presentation of the musical pieces being played are in videos linked from 'Presentations.txt'.